 Introduction

-This updated RAI framework (2024) provides Boards with signposts to high level areas of responsibility and accountability through a checklist of twelve principles which could be at the heart of an AI governance policy.
-It is for Boards who wish to start their AI journey, or for those who recognize that AI governance may be mission critical since the emergence of generative AI (Gen AI) and large language models (LLMs).
+This internationally recognised AI Governance framework provides boards and senior leaders with signposts to high level areas of accountability through twelve principles which could be at the heart of any AI governance policy.
+It is for boards who wish to start their AI journey, or for those who recognise that AI governance is a key enabler for AI success.

-The twelve points contained in this RAI framework represent a selection of the high-level areas of consideration a Board may include in its AI policy.
-Note that legal requirements must be met by organizations providing or deploying AI systems or their decisions within the European Union.
+The twelve points contained in this RAI framework represent a selection of the high-level areas of consideration a board may include in its AI policy.
+Note that legal requirements must be met by organisations providing or deploying AI systems or their decisions within the European Union.

 This RAI framework is not an exhaustive list of actions, instead it provides a start point.
-Full implementation of Responsible AI within an organization requires the engagement of all Responsible AI principles and the involvement of the entire organization developing or using AI systems and its stakeholders e.g., supply chain and customers.
+Full implementation of AI responsibility and accountability within an organisation requires the engagement of all twelve principles and the involvement of the entire organisation developing or using AI systems and its stakeholders e.g., supply chain and customers.

-Responsible AI principles originate from OECD principles which have become embedded in one form or another in every trustworthy guide, standard and pending regulation in the Western democracies.
+Anekanta®'s framework is aligned with the OECD principles for trustworthy AI, which has become embedded in one form or another in almost every trustworthy guide, standard and pending regulation.

-Additionally, new standards are emerging e.g., ISO/IEC 42001 AI Management System which has been published and can be implemented now (February 2024).
+Additionally, Anekanta®'s framework encourages the adoption of new standards e.g., ISO/IEC 42001 AI Management System which has been published and can be implemented now.
 This is a certifiable quality management system for AI risk management and continual monitoring, control and governance.
-It will also contribute to the foundations of the harmonized standards planned to meet the EU AI Act high-risk requirements.

 About the tool